Jan Merlin

 Jan Merlin (born Jan Wasylewski, April 3, 1925 – September 20, 2019) was an American character actor, television writer, and author.

 Early years

-Born Jan Wasylewski and reared in New York City, Merlin was of Polish ancestry.
-He attended the Grace Church School for Boys before dropping out to join the Navy.
-He later graduated from the Neighborhood Playhouse School of the Theatre.
+Born as Jan Wasylewski and reared in New York City.
+Merlin was of Polish American descent with ancestry in Poland.
+He attended the Grace Church School for Boys and later the renowned premier academic Stuyvesant High School in New York City, before dropping out to join the United States Navy, serving as a Torpedoman, during World War II.
+He later attended and graduated from the Neighborhood Playhouse School of the Theatre.

-During World War II, he enlisted in the United States Navy and became a torpedoman.